facebook/react/docs/docs/refactor/03-handling-user-input.md

 React thinks of UIs as simple state machines.
 By thinking of a UI as being in various states and rendering those states, it's easy to keep your UI consistent.

+In React, you simply update a component's state, and then render a new UI based on this new state.
+React takes care of updating the DOM for you in the most efficient way.

 ## How state works

 A common way to inform React of a data change is by calling `setState(data, callback)`.
 This method merges `data` into `this.state` and re-renders the component.
 When the component finishes re-rendering, the optional `callback` is called.
 Most of the time you'll never need to provide a `callback` since state tends to be so minimal.